susyjam/3.5-Months-of-Bertelsmann-Scholarship-Data-Track/README.md

 #### My quote of the day: “Change is the end result of all true learning.”
 ![Change is the end result of all true learning][D36.2]

+## Day 37 - D30 #60daysofudacity : Friday, January 08, 2021

+ 1. Today continued with Lesson 4: Practice Project (4.8)🤓💜
+ 2. My quote of the day:  “Do not let what you cannot do interfere with what you can do.” – John Wooden
+ 3. Today I continued with the Data Analyst in Python in Dataquest course
+ 4. I want to share with you a song that encouraged me the day https://www.youtube.com/watch?v=AEp08vVYreg

+My progress log link on github

+Today I want to motivate @Frida @Avinash Kumar @Harkirat Singh @LauraT @Smpsnseun.Udacity @Vipul Aggarwal @Oluwatosin @Olga Gnatenko @hilsia @Gustavo @Richard @Aarthi Alagammai @Viena Baca @Sumnima Thapa @maibelca @Guillermo Fontánez @Ghulam Mustafa @PuzzleDots @Syed Haider Ali Shah @Ashish Kumar Panigrahy to continue with great enthusiasm in this learning challenge 💜

+#### My progress Day 37 - D30  #60daysofudacity
+![Advance Day 37][D37.1]
+#### My quote of the day:  “Do not let what you cannot do interfere with what you can do.” – John Wooden
+![ John Wooden ][D37.2]